xpladev/docs/content/en/develop/develop/core-modules/evm.md

 The `x/evm` is part of the [ethermint library](https://pkg.go.dev/github.com/evmos/ethermint).

-This module will be used in the XPLA Chain.
+This module will be used in the CONX Chain.

 ## Concepts